REIMAGINING

 Amy Julia Becker

 Amy Julia Becker helps people reimagine the good life through her writing and speaking on disability, faith, and culture.
 She is the author of To Be Made Well, White Picket Fences, Small Talk, and A Good and Perfect Gift and the creator of the Reimagining Family Life with Disability workshop.
-She is a guest opinion writer for national publications and hosts the Reimagining the Good Life podcast.
+She is a guest opinion writer for national publications and hosts two podcasts: Reimagining the Good Life and Take the Next Step.
 Becker is a graduate of Princeton University and Princeton Theological Seminary (MDiv).
 She lives with her husband and their three children in western Connecticut.

 A letter delivered to your inbox that challenges assumptions about the good life, proclaims the inherent belovedness of every human being, and envisions a world of belonging where everyone matters.